Springtime Snake ID

 Arguably the most unreliable method for distinguishing venomous snakes is looking for a “triangle-shaped head”.
 The thinking is that the venom glands in their upper jaws give them an arrow-shaped head, but many harmless snakes will “flare out” their heads to appear larger and thus more fearsome, giving their heads a triangle-shaped appearance.
 If you are unfamiliar with snakes, it is very hard to tell the difference between the two.
 I've shared a few memes below that show why.

-Image text: The two photos below are of the same juvenile eastern ratsnake.
+The two photos at right are of the same juvenile eastern ratsnake.
 The left-side image depicts the snake with its head in a defensive posture.
 This makes the snake look larger and more formidable to potential predators.
 The right-side image shows the snake in a non-defensive posture with the head in its normal shape.

-The two photos below show the same harmless Northern Watersnake before and after a human elicits a defensive response.
+The two photos at left show the same harmless Northern Watersnake before and after a human elicits a defensive response.

-The infographic below shows 9 harmless and beneficial snake species all displaying a triangular or arrow-shaped head.
+The infographic at right shows 7 harmless and beneficial snake species all displaying a triangular or arrow-shaped head.

 Myth #2: Buzzing tail = Venomous